 All of these conversion stories express the sentiment of the aphorism “there are no atheists in foxholes.”
 The idea is that in times of extreme stress or when facing death people are more likely to believe in, or hope for, divine help.
 But there are problems with the aphorism.
 First, the aphorism isn’t true, for clearly many people die as atheists.
 Second, even if the aphorism were true and foxholes were populated exclusively by theists, that says nothing whatsoever about whether theism is true.
 Moreover, if true the aphorism really reveals that the source of religion is fear.
 And that doesn’t reflect well on religion, although it has made it a very profitable endeavor.

 The reasons that motivate the religious to believe in deathbed conversions are obvious.
-Some believers just can’t accept that others are reject the gods; some find atheism threatening because it causes believers self-doubt; and others hate that they can’t force heathens to agree with them.
+Some believers just can’t accept that others reject the gods; some find atheism threatening because it causes believers self-doubt; and others hate that they can’t force heathens to agree with them.
 But whatever the reasons, believers often find comfort by telling themselves that atheists convert at the end of their life.

 But this is all so pathetic.
-Even if Darwin, Hume or Hitchens converted at the end of their lives—which they didn’t—so what?
+Even if Darwin, Hume, or Hitchens converted at the end of their lives—which they didn’t—so what?
 This would have no bearing on the truth of theism.
-Apollo, Zeus, Allah or Yahweh either exist or they don’t.
+Apollo, Zeus, Allah, or Yahweh either exist or they don’t.
 If theists are really confident about their beliefs, why would they care that others convert?
 Are believers so insecure in their beliefs that they must invent stories about other people agreeing with them?
 Surely these deathbed conversion stories appeal to believers because believers have doubts.

-But perhaps the deepest reason these false deathbed conversion stories resonate with believers is that help believers repress what to them is a terrifying idea—that that most of what passes for their cherished belief is just superstitious nonsense.
+But perhaps the deepest reason these false deathbed conversion stories resonate with believers is that they help believers repress what to them is a terrifying idea—that most of what passes for their cherished belief is just superstitious nonsense.